Grapholita zapyrana (Meyrick, 1881)

 • Coral Peas ( Hardenbergia species ).

-The adult forewings are dark brown, each with a half of a pale banana shape on the inner margin.
+The adult forewings are dark brown, each with a half of a pale banana shape on the hind margin.
 In the natural posture, these marks join up to show a smiley face.
 The hindwings are normally covered by the forewings, and are red with a broad brown margin.
+The wingspan is about 1 cm.

 Grapholita zapyrana